The Continuous Stochastic Gradient Method: Part I -- Convergence Theory: Backtracking

 which are approximations to $J(u)$ and $\nabla J(u)$ respectively. \end{definition} Based on the well known Armijo-Wolfe conditions from continuous optimization \cite{ArmijoCondition,WolfeConditions1,WolfeConditions2}, we introduce the following step size conditions: \begin{definition} For $0<c_1<c_2<1$, we call $s_n(\tau_n)$ an Armijo step, if

 \end{definition}

-We try to obtain a stepsize that satisfies \eqref{eq:SW1} and \eqref{eq:SW2} by a bisection approach, as formulated in \Cref{alg:Backtracking}.
-Since we can not guarantee to find a suitable stepsize, we perform only a fixed number $T\in\N$ of backtracking steps.
+We try to obtain a step size that satisfies \eqref{eq:SW1} and \eqref{eq:SW2} by a bisection approach, as formulated in \Cref{alg:Backtracking}.
+Since we can not guarantee to find a suitable step size, we perform only a fixed number $T\in\N$ of backtracking steps.
 Notice that the curvature condition \eqref{eq:SW2} only has an influence, if $u_n-\tau_n\hat{G}_n\in\U$ (see line 6 in \Cref{alg:Backtracking}).
 This way, we gain the advantages of a Wolfe line search while inside $\U$, without ruling out stationary points at the boundary of $\U$.

 For our convergence analysis, we assume that in each iteration of CSG with line search, \Cref{alg:Backtracking} is initiated with the same $\eta_n=\eta>0$.
-From a practical point of view, we might also consider a diminishing sequence $(\eta_n)_{n\in\N}$ of backtracking initializations (see \Cref{sec:Numerical}).
+From a practical point of view, we might also consider a diminishing sequence $(\eta_n)_{n\in\N}$ of backtracking initializations (see \Cref{sec:StepsizeStabilityEx}).
 The CSG method with backtracking line search (bCSG) is given in \Cref{alg:CSGBacktracking}.

 Since all of the terms $\tilde{J}_n(s_n(\tau_n))$, $\hat{J}_n$ and $\hat{G}_n$ appearing in \eqref{eq:SW1} contain some approximation error when compared to $J(s_n(\tau_n))$, $J(u_n)$ and $\nabla J(u_n)$ respectively, especially the first iterations of \Cref{alg:CSGBacktracking} might profit from a slightly weaker formulation of \eqref{eq:SW1}.
 Therefore, in practice, we will replace \eqref{eq:SW1} by the non-monotone version